ibm-cloud-docs/account/exclude.md

 `ibmcloud catalog entry-visibility-set <resource-id> —-excludes-add <account-id or account-email>`

-After the excludes flag, you can add a comma separated list of emails or account ID associated with accounts.
+After the `excludes` flag, you can add a comma-separated list of emails or account ID associated with accounts.

 After you run the command, the process to hide the resource takes 30 minutes.
 After 30 minutes, log out and back in to your account to see the hidden resource.

-**Note:** Entries that you hide are not available from the UI and ibmcloud CLI.
+**Note:** Entries that you hide are not available from the UI and {{site.data.keyword.Bluemix}} CLI.
 The hidden entries are still visible in the Cloud Foundry marketplace, but a hidden plan cannot be provisioned from Cloud Foundry.
 Admins of the excluded account can still see the resource.

-## Remove an account from the excludes list
+## Remove an account from the exclusion list
 {: #remove-exclude}

-Enter the following command to remove an account ID or email from the excludes list.
+Enter the following command to remove an account ID or email from the exclusion list.

 `ibmcloud catalog entry-visibility-set <service-id> —-excludes-remove <account-id or account-email>`